+The SCSID field indicates the SCSID for which SCS stream with the TID specified in the Traffic Identifier field is to be measured.

 The Vendor Specific subelement has the same format as the Vendor Specific element (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.